Brakedown

 This can be converted into a sumcheck format as follows (simplified for illustration; see Section 7 for details):

-Brakedown introduces linear-time encoding and linear-time commitment for generating proofs for R1CS, enabling proof generation with O(N) field operations.
+Brakedown introduces linear-time encoding and linear-time commitment for generating proofs for R1CS, enabling proof generation with field operations.
 However, as mentioned earlier, the proof size is large, and the verification time is slow.
 These characteristics are evident in the following results:

 The figure above, taken from the paper, benchmarks the performance of Brakedown's Polynomial Commitment Scheme.
 As shown, while Commit and Open operations are as fast as Ligero, the Verify and Communication stages are the slowest among the compared schemes.